Last Received

 Almost all the messages that arrive here are garbage!
 Resist the urge to click on any unexpected or questionable links.

-It may happen that e-mail will claim to come from liamon.com, especially from some administrative role or process.
-These are certainly garbage.
+It may happen that e-mail will claim to come from liamon.com, perhaps from some administrative role or process.
+There are no users with liamon.com addresses that should be sending anyone e-mail.
 There are no accounts to expire.
 There are no passwords to leak.
-There aren't administrators sending messages to liamon.com addresses.
-These are certainly phishing attempts.
+These are certainly garbage messages.
+These are certainly phishing attempts in some messages.

 Absolutely ignore those links!